UEFI: History

 The original motivation for EFI came during early development of the first Intel–HP Itanium systems in the mid-1990s.
-BIOS limitations (such as 16-bit real mode, 1MB addressable memory space, assembly language programming, and PC AT hardware) had become too restrictive for the larger server platforms Itanium was targeting.
+BIOS limitations had become too restrictive for the larger server platforms Itanium was targeting.
 The effort to address these concerns began in 1998 and was initially called Intel Boot Initiative.
 It was later renamed to Extensible Firmware Interface (EFI).

-The first open source UEFI implementation, Tiano, was released by Intel in 2004.
-Tiano has since then been superseded by EDK and EDK2 and is now maintained by the TianoCore community.
+The first open-source UEFI implementation, Tiano, was released by Intel in 2004.
+Tiano has since then been superseded by EDK and EDK II and is now maintained by the TianoCore community.

-In July 2005, Intel ceased its development of the EFI specification at version 1.10, and contributed it to the Unified EFI Forum, which has developed the specification as the Unified Extensible Firmware Interface (UEFI).
+In July 2005, Intel ceased its development of the EFI specification at version 1.10 and contributed it to the Unified EFI Forum, which has developed the specification as the Unified Extensible Firmware Interface (UEFI).
 The original EFI specification remains owned by Intel, which exclusively provides licenses for EFI-based products, but the UEFI specification is owned by the UEFI Forum.

 Version 2.0 of the UEFI specification was released on 31 January 2006.
 It added cryptography and security.

 Version 2.1 of the UEFI specification was released on 7 January 2007.
-It added network authentication and the user interface architecture ('Human Interface Infrastructure' in UEFI).
+It added network authentication and the user interface architecture ("Human Interface Infrastructure" in UEFI).

+Version 2.3.1 of the UEFI specification was released on 6 April 2011.
+It added Secure Boot, as well as ARM architecture support.

 In October 2018, Arm announced Arm ServerReady, a compliance certification program for landing the generic off-the-shelf operating systems and hypervisors on Arm-based servers.
 The program requires the system firmware to comply with Server Base Boot Requirements (SBBR).
 SBBR requires UEFI, ACPI and SMBIOS compliance.
 In October 2020, Arm announced the extension of the program to the edge and IoT market.
 The new program name is Arm SystemReady.
-Arm SystemReady defined the Base Boot Requirements (BBR) specification that currently provides three recipes, two of which are related to UEFI: 1) SBBR: which requires UEFI, ACPI and SMBIOS compliance suitable for enterprise level operating environments such as Windows, Red Hat Enterprise Linux, and VMware ESXi; and 2) EBBR: which requires compliance to a set of UEFI interfaces as defined in the Embedded Base Boot Requirements (EBBR) suitable for embedded environments such as Yocto.
-Many Linux and BSD distros can support both recipes.
+Arm SystemReady defined the Base Boot Requirements (BBR) specification that currently provides three recipes, two of which are related to UEFI: 1) SBBR: which requires UEFI, ACPI and SMBIOS compliance suitable for enterprise-level operating environments such as Windows, Red Hat Enterprise Linux, and VMware ESXi; and 2) EBBR: which requires compliance to a set of UEFI interfaces as defined in the Embedded Base Boot Requirements (EBBR) suitable for embedded environments such as Yocto.
+Many Linux and BSD distributions can support both recipes.

-In December 2018, Microsoft announced Project Mu, a fork of TianoCore EDK2 used in Microsoft Surface and Hyper-V products.
-The project promotes the idea of Firmware as a Service.
+In December 2018, Microsoft announced Project Mu, a fork of TianoCore EDK II used in Microsoft Surface and Hyper-V products.
+The project promotes the idea of firmware as a service.

-The latest UEFI specification, version 2.10, was published in August 2022.
+The latest UEFI specification, version 2.11, was published in December 2024.

-Advantages

-The interface defined by the EFI specification includes data tables that contain platform information, and boot and runtime services that are available to the OS loader and OS.
-UEFI firmware provides several technical advantages over a traditional BIOS system: